Topological entanglement entropy meets holographic entropy inequalities: Introduction

 The ellipsis terms vanish as the system size goes to infinity.
 The universal constant, $\gamma$, captures the non-local feature of the ground state and encodes information about the topological phase~\cite{preskill-kitaev-tee}.

 Intuitively, in order to probe the topological entanglement entropy (TEE), one can use subtraction scheme similar to Ref.~\cite{preskill-kitaev-tee,levin-wen-tee} which is invariant under any smooth deformations.
 It cancels out all the boundary contributions in Eq.~\eqref{eq:Stopo_def1} and leaves only the non-local contributions (proportional to $\gamma$) to the TEE.
-This motivates us to ask the following question: are there other information quantities that one can write in order to probe the TEE and thereby detecting topological order and if yes, what are the general properties of such information quantities?
-By borrowing ideas from holography, we propose new information quantities that can probe the TEE and also comment on the necessary conditions which must be satisfied for being a topological information quantity.
+This motivates us to ask the following question: are there other information quantities that can be regarded as equivalent definitions of the TEE and thereby detecting topological order and if yes, what are the general properties of such information quantities?
+By borrowing ideas from holography, we propose new information quantities that can be chosen as equivalent definitions of the TEE and also comment on the necessary conditions which must be satisfied for being a topological information quantity.
 We will be restricting ourselves to case where the ground state is non-degenerate or equivalently our system is on a disk in two spatial dimensions.
 Since the ground state of the gapped Hamiltonian can be described by an effective topological quantum field theory (TQFT).
-We will be presenting a TQFT calculation on a disk-like geometry along the lines of Ref.~\cite{preskill-kitaev-tee} and present these new information quantities that can probe the TEE.
+We will be presenting a TQFT calculation on a disk-like geometry following Ref.~\cite{preskill-kitaev-tee} and show that these are new topological information quantities.